Personality Dell'Arte

 BIOS

 Zsófi Kígyóssy is a Board Certified Psychodramatist, Sociometrist and Group Therapist trained in Hungary and in the USA, a registered Psychodramatist with AANZPA and Psychotherapist with PBANZ in New Zealand.
+She holds an MA in psychology and trained in EMDR.
 She runs personal development groups and works with individuals and couples in Wellington.
 By living on three different continents she has gained multicultural experience to see how psychodrama works in different cultures.
 She has been amazed how much interaction and connection can facilitate healing and bring quality change to one’s life.

 https://www.zso.fi/

-For further information about Giovanni please visit his BIOGRAPHY.
+For further information about Giovanni please visit the BIOGRAPHY page of this website.

 (4)